return to okla64.com

 ----------------------------------------------------------------------

-This webpage was created using the software program FIXRAN.TEA which
+This webpage was created using the software program OKLAFIX.TEA

-was written in the Teapro programming language and which runs on the
+which was written in the teapro programming language and which runs

-The Teapro interpreters can be downloaded for free from teapro.com.
+The teapro interpreter can be downloaded for free from teapro.com.

-On the website teapro.com is a Teapro program named TEA4MOVE.TEA which
+On the website teapro.com is a teapro program named TEA4MOVE.TEA

-solves four move Chess problems using a method similar to the one
+which solves four move Chess problems using a method similar to the

 ----------------------------------------------------------------------